sofiacovini/sofia.covini/content/_index.md

 action_label: About Me &rarr;
 action_link: /about
 action_type: text
-description: Hi, I am an international student from Argentina studying in the UK.
+description:  Hi, I'm Sofia!
+I created this website as a way to introduce myself beyond just a regular CV.
+Here, you'll find some insights into my academic journey and research projects, all of which I hope will continue to grow and evolve into something worth sharing.
 image_left: true
 images:
 - avatar.png
 show_action_link: true
 show_social_links: true
-subtitle: Medical Genetics undergraduate student
+subtitle: BSc Medical Genetics
 text_align_left: false
 title: Sofia Covini
 type: home